Tomás Garrido Canabal

-Tomás Garrido Canabal (September 20, 1891 – April 8, 1943) was a Mexican politician, revolutionary and atheist activist.
-Garrido Canabal served governor of the state of Tabasco from 1920 to 1924 and from 1931 to 1934.
-He was noted for his anti-Catholicism, during his term he led persecutions against the Church in his state, killing many priests and laymen and driving the remainder underground.
+Tomás Garrido Canabal (September 20, 1891 – April 8, 1943) was a Mexican revolutionary politician, soldier and atheist.
+Garrido Canabal served as governor of the state of Tabasco from 1920 to 1924 and from 1931 to 1934.
+He was noted for his anti-Catholicism; during his term, he led persecutions against the Church in his state, killing many priests and laymen and driving the remainder underground.

 Biography

 Tomás Garrido Canabal was born in the hacienda of Playas de Catazajá, in the northernmost part of the Mexican state of Chiapas.
 During the Mexican Revolution, he was drawn into politics.
 He was named interim governor of Tabasco for a brief spell in 1919 (and then of the Yucatán in May and June 1920) until in December 1920 "Garrido again became provisional governor of Tabasco.
 From this point until August 1935 (except for a brief hiatus during the de la Huerta rebellion) he controlled the state."
 Garrido's rule, which marked the apogee of Mexican anti-clericalism, was supported by the Radical Socialist Party of Tabasco (PRST) of which he was the leader.